 -$4 Maquinna Provincial Park Fee (per person)

 -$3 Research, Rescue & Education Fee (per person)

 Price Match Guarantee

-Book a Whale Watching or Bear Watching tour with Jamie’s and receive $15 off per person for every tour after your first tour.
+Book a Whale Watching, Bear Watching, or Hot Springs tour with Jamie’s and receive $15 off per person for every tour after your first tour.
 Once you book your first tour, you will receive a confirmation email with your own personal discount code to apply to further web bookings.